Hayden-Dickson-MyFigures/proctor/README.md

 Please fork this github repo, and include your solution as a PR to the forked repo with clear instructions on how to run your code.
 Include any notes or explanations in the README or as comments in your code.

 Good luck!

+## Solution

+Adding Branching Functionality
+Survey Customization Update

+Implemeted a premade survey Role-Based Assessment Survey.
+This would allow the user to pick a role and then get questions based on the role they selected.

+Implemented branching logic for surveys, allowing dynamic question flows based on user responses.

+Added full custom survey creation, enabling flexible question design and configuration.

+Introduced branch routing, so each question can direct participants to specific follow-up questions or paths.

+Integrated an automated summary at the end of every survey to display collected responses in a concise format.

+To run this code we just use this command in the terminal: bin/dev